kyledelfin2006/library-management-system/README.md

 MIT — use it however you want.

-*Built as a learning project.
-First REST API.
-Not the last.*
+*First REST API.
+Built to understand the foundations before Spring Boot.*